thekolaj/Vue-Complete-Project-Setup/README.md

    git remote add turing https://github.com/TuringCollegeSubmissions/<your-project-number>.git
    ```

-   Now your public remote is called `origin` and is the default one, while `turing` is the private submission.
+   Now your public remote is called `origin` and is the default one, while `turing` is the private submission repo.

 1. Since this is a different project from what turing created, we need to overwrite their repo.